bioinformatics-centre/kaiju/README.md

 For highest sensitivity, it is recommended to use the _nr_ database (+eukaryotes) as a reference database because it is the most comprehensive set of protein sequences.
+Alternatively, use proGenomes over Refseq for increased sensitivity.

 Additionally, Greedy run mode, for example, with 5 allowed mismatches, yields a higher sensitivity compared with MEM mode.

-For fastest classification, use MEM mode and multiple parallel threads (`-z`); and for lowest memory usage use the RefSeq or proGenomes reference database.
+For fastest classification, use MEM mode and multiple parallel threads (`-z`); and for lowest memory usage use the proGenomes reference database.
 The number of parallel threads has only little impact on memory usage.

 Further, the choice of the minimum required match length (`-m`) in MEM mode or